OWP at SOU Summer 2014 Literacy Leadership Institute

 I am thankful for today and Kim's activity of writing about our senses outdoors.

-When we return, Heather does not disappoint with a line she wrote, referring to the black crow, most of us heard, calling from above.
+referring to the black crow, most of us heard, calling from above.
 The writings of these black birds, were in this author's opinion better even than, do I dare say, Poe's

 The Raven ?